manoastudyhub/manoastudyhub.github.io/index.md

 Each Issue was implemented in it's own branch and was merged with the master:

 <a href="https://github.com/manoastudyhub/code-directory/network"><img class="ui medium left floated image" src="/images/github-merged.JPG" width="650"></a>

+### Milestone 2

+Our work on Milestone 2 started on 4/8 and is still in progress.
+So far we have created a [M2 project](https://github.com/manoastudyhub/code-directory/projects/2) which contains all of the issues we'll be working on for Milestone 2.

+###

 ## Team